 Infants and young children are typically more vulnerable to lead in drinking water.
 If you have an older home and feel a risk of contamination from lead or copper, please contact our office and we will include your home during our next round of testing.
 We are required to test five (5) homes every three (3) years and will include more if there is a need.
 Older homes are more susceptible to leaching from lead than newer homes because of materials used in the plumbing process before 1992.
 If you're concerned about elevated lead levels in your home, you may arrange with the District to have your water tested during our routine sampling.
-If your home has been unoccupied it's a good idea to flush your system for a couple of minutes before using tap water.
-Water will stagnate as it sits in your home (1-800-426-4791).
+If your home has been unoccupied, it's a good idea to flush your system for a couple of minutes before using tap water.
+Water will stagnate as it sits in your home plumbing system.
+Additional information is available from the Safe Drinking Water Hotline (1-800-426-4791).